 I was fortunate enough to meet, two leading researchers within this area, Dr Brendon Stubbs & Simon Rosenbaum at last month’s British Association of Sport & Exercise Medicine (BASEM) Spring Conference (see pic with Dr Brendon Stubbs & Simon Rosenbaum).

 In terms of translating the research into everyday practice, Mind charity has recently set up a great physical activity initiative called, ‘Get Set to Go’.
 This free resource supports patients to engage in different forms of physical activity, led by peer supporters with lived mental health illness.
 I am proud to be supporting this scheme by part of its Mental Health and Physical Activity Advisory Panel.

-4. Describe one thing you find fulfilling about working in the industry.
+Describe one thing you find fulfilling about working in Sports and Lifestyle Psychiatry.

 My active interest in sports and exercise psychiatry has certainly enhanced my NHS training experience and expertise working with patients suffering from disordered eating behaviours.

 “Being part of a national network of like-minded professionals has allowed me to pursue my clinical interests.“

 For example, I have recently been accepted as lead author for an exciting project with Cambridge University Press called, “Cases Studies in Sports Psychiatry”.
 I am aiming for this to be the first ever author collaboration between sports professionals and athletes on addressing mental health issues in the elite sport setting.
 This should be published around mid-2020, just before the Tokyo 2020 Olympics.